-Applications for scholarships to be awarded for the 2014/15 academic year will be available soon.
-The application deadline is April 15, 2014.
+Applications for scholarships to be awarded for the 2014/15 academic year are now being accepted.
+The application deadline is April 25, 2014.
 Students who have been awarded scholarships for previous years must reapply each year for renewal.
+For further information, contact Dr. Doug Smith in Mechanical Engineering or Dr. Randall Jean in Electrical and Computer Engineering.

 Please note: Incoming freshman and transfer students who intend to major in engineering should contact the Office of Student Financial Services for scholarship and financial aid information.
 This single point-of-contact for both financial aid and scholarships insures equitable access to financial service for all incoming students.